 Not a secret-keeping tool.
 Privacy and secrecy are different.
 Privacy is the default posture of a person with an inner life.
 Secrecy is active concealment of information someone else has a stake in knowing.
 Mandaire is infrastructure for privacy, in the way a journal is infrastructure for privacy.

 Not lock-in.
 Open-source core.
-User-owned encrypted storage.
+Single-tenant storage you can export in full.
 Pass-through token costs.
 Self-host always available.
-Your data, your encryption keys, and the code to run the system yourself are always yours.
+Your data and the code to run the system yourself are always yours.
+Full client-side key derivation (Argon2id) is under active development.
 This is a design requirement, not a marketing claim.

 Mandaire publishes its MCP tool surface, entity-graph schema, canonical-store schema, disclosure-engine semantics, and trust commitments as a versioned spec.
 Anyone can implement the protocol.
 Only Mandaire-operated instances carry the Mandaire brand and the support contract.